GPS Speedometer app icon

 The Bottom Line

 Download GPS Speedometer for iPhone.
 It displays pure GPS data accurately—perfect for straight roads where speed limits matter.
 Free to download with core speed tracking features included.
-Premium features available for enhanced functionality like HUD mode, picture-in-picture, and speed limit alerts.
+PRO features available for enhanced functionality like HUD mode, picture-in-picture, and speed limit alerts.